-Here's more.
-The gigging artists you have hired as staff are not trained or equipped to address repairs.
-Most undergrad music performance majors rent the most expensive instrument they can afford and repair is included.
-The StringWizards' provides both maintenance and occasional procurement of instruments for music schools in this circumstance.
+Remember.
+The gigging artists hired is not trained or equipped to address repairs.
+Most undergrad music performance majors rent the most expensive instrument they can afford and the repair is included.
+The StringWizards' provides both maintenance and occasional procurement of instruments for eligible music schools.

 Learn violin repair,